 NOTES ON THE COMMON EXPEDITION “FORESIGHT FILMFESTIVAL N ° 3”

 As already mentioned, our theme “science meets visions” – designed as a beneficial interdisciplinary cooperation – is the heart of all Foresight Filmfestival editions.
 We are approaching this cooperation from two perspectives:

 A: Scientists, engineers, and project developers can take the opportunity to advertise their work and let us know what they are enthusiastic about and how they are thinking into the future.

 However, this is an interdisciplinary approach and exchange in collaboration with film and media makers or artists.
 It is essential to expand the project from the perspective of societal interest and knowledge combined with aesthetics, narrative forms, etc.

 B: Right here, creative minds will be able to expand their own vision, how technological or societal development will influence our daily life in about ten to twenty years.
 Support and consultancy from scientists or researchers are more than welcome.

-This applies to everyone, videos with future visions need to be realized and presented in a short film that should be a minimum of 30 seconds and a maximum of 15 minutes long.
+For both sectors: The future visions needed to be realized and presented in a short film format with a minimum of 30 seconds and a maximum of 15 minutes.